BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Geometry.rst

 Inherits from VertexGeometry and adds the following:

-- array of triples of indices (per triangle)
+- array of triples of indices (per quad)

-  - (4 indices x 8 bytes) per triangle
+  - (4 indices x 8 bytes) per quad
-  - 32 bytes per triangle
+  - 32 bytes per quad

 - represents topology and geometry separately
 - finding neighbors is at least well defined